blacktwin/JBOPS/README.md

   <tr>
     <td></td>
     <td><a href="../master/killstream/ip_whitelist.py">ip_whitelist</a></td>
-    <td>Receive session_key and IP from PlexPy when playback starts.
+    <td>Receive session_key and IP from Tautulli when playback starts.
 Use IP to check against whitelist.
 If not in whitelist use session_key to determine stream and kill.</td>
   </tr>
   <tr>
     <td><a href="https://gist.github.com/blacktwin/88fce565c8ecf56839641f22f4c5c422"><img src="https://img.shields.io/badge/gist-original-green.svg"></a></td>